RoadBytes/middleman/source/blog/2016-01-22-poodr-ch-1-summary.html.markdown

   * getting a feature out at cost of bad code implementation: *technical debt*
   * one must consider time cost vs technical debt cost to maximize value
   * *it takes experience to judge design appropriately*
+  * Bad metrics strongly imply future difficulties; however, good metrics are less helpful.
+A design that does the wrong thing might produce great metrics but may still be costly to change.

 ## A Breif Into to OOP